+Only little energy is needed before the rope cables.
 Therefore, the system with great lifting height has little stability.

-In Fig. 20b - smaller lifting height and the same twist of block by 180° the load is lifted considerably higher.
-Much greater lifting energy is required before the rope cables.
-Therefore, the system with a lower lifting height is considerably more stable.
+In Fig. 17b - smaller lifting height and the same twist of block by 180° - the load is lifted considerably higher.
+Much greater lifting energy is required before pressure or slewing of the crane, the stability of the reeving system against rotation can be determined by means of a fairly simple formula.

-If there are no additional influences, such as wind pressure or slewing of the crane, the stability of the reeving system against rotation can be determined by means of a fairly simple formula.
 The prerequisite is that the lifting height is much greater than the width of the block.